Pathways for Innovation

 The Role of Pilots and Demonstrations in Reinventing the Utility Business Model

-As energy efficiency and self-generation erode customer electricity demand, utilities must determine how to fund needed investment in the grid with declining sales volumes.
-The proliferation of third-party energy devices on the grid creates new uncertainty for utilities in grid operation, as they move away from a traditional model in which the utility controlled all grid assets.
-In this era, utilities must develop new capabilities to integrate these new devices and manage two-way flows of energy on local distribution grids.
+The proliferation of these technologies poses new challenges for utilities.
+As energy efficiency and self-generation erode electricity demand, utilities must balance how to fund necessary investments in the grid alongside declining sales volumes.
+The proliferation of third-party energy devices on the grid creates new uncertainty for utilities in grid operation, as parts of the grid no longer fall under a traditional model in which the utility controls all grid assets.
+Today, utilities must develop new capabilities to integrate these technologies and manage new two-way flows of energy on local distribution grids.
 Making the transition to a DER-rich future requires piloting new approaches to operating the electricity system, to engaging customers, to working with third-party DER providers, and to the utility business model itself.

 Rocky Mountain Institute partnered with three leading utilities—Arizona Public Service (APS), Avista Utilities, and Con Edison—to explore best practices for utility innovation and the design, execution, and evaluation of utility pilot and demonstration projects.
 We interviewed industry stakeholders representing regulatory bodies, utilities, technology providers, and advocates to gather broad input on what works well, what does not, and how to improve project results.

 At its best, the U.S. electricity industry can test a variety of promising and innovative approaches to integrating new technology for the benefit of customers, utilities, and the environment.
 This can happen both efficiently, with little wasted effort and effective cross-industry learning, and collaboratively, with utilities and technology providers working together with aligned incentives to achieve shared outcomes.